-- Review the Summer of Discovery online course bundles and summer sessions in which they are offered.
+- Review the Summer of Discovery online and in-person course list and summer sessions in which they are offered.

 - Summer classes will be held online and are available across two summer sessions in 2021— Summer 1 (June 1-July 6) and Summer 2 (July 8-Aug.
 11).

 Students may choose to attend one or both summer sessions.

 Keep in mind that if you choose to do Baylor Line Camp (which we highly recommend), you must choose an alternating summer session for Summer of Discovery classes.
 For example, if you plan to attend Line Camp in June, you should choose summer session 2 courses.

 - Courses taken at Baylor in the Summer are discounted from regular tuition.
 As a part of the Summer of Discovery program, students receive greater discounts as the number of classes taken increases.

 Take 6 hours or less at a discounted rate of $1,392.00 per semester hour and save $700 per semester hour.